 The British coastline is blessed with stunning beaches, seaside towns and miles of coastal walking paths.
 With more of us choosing to holiday at home this year due to travel restrictions, the great British tradition of visiting the seaside is back with a boom!

 WCF Chandlers have been servicing coastal towns and communities across East Anglia, Lincolnshire and Yorkshire with home heating oil and commercial fuels since 1935, we pride ourselves on providing truly outstanding service to all our customers, regardless of size.
-As an established, private company, partly owned by its employees, we are proud to not only support these coastal communities with their fuel needs, but to also provide employment opportunities for locals.
+As an established, private company, partly owned by its employees, we are proud to not only support these coastal communities with their fuel needs but also provide employment opportunities for locals.

 Whilst Britain’s coastline is full of stunning seaside spots for all the family to enjoy, there are also many hidden dangers.
-Read our blog for beach safety tips to help you keep your family safe by the seaside this summer.

 Always obey instructions from lifeguards and encourage your children to look for the coloured flags.

 Red and Yellow Flags – The area between these flags are patrolled by lifeguards and this is the safest place to swim.

 Black and white chequered flags -The areas between these flags are for water sports, you should not swim in these areas.

 An orange windsock – signifies a strong wind.
 The RNLI says inflatables should not be used in these conditions.

 Red Flag – This flag indicated that it is dangerous to go in the water.

 Check the local tide times before you set off to the beach, making sure that you are aware of both the high and low tide times to avoid getting caught out.
 You can find out more about tide times metoffice.gov.uk/weather/guides/coast-and-sea/beach-and-tide-times